intel/neural-compressor/examples/mxnet/language_translation/README.md

 ### code update
-First, we need to construct evaluate function for lpot.
-At eval_func, we get the dev_data_list for the origin script, and return acc metric to lpot.
+First, we need to construct evaluate function for neural_compressor.
+At eval_func, we get the dev_data_list for the origin script, and return acc metric to neural_compressor.

 ```python
     # define test_func